Aubrey K. Lucas

-Dr. Aubrey K. Lucas is an American academician, and the former President and current President Emeritus of the University of Southern Mississippi.
-Lucas received his Bachelor of Science and Master of Arts degrees from the University of Southern Mississippi and attained his Ph.D from Florida State University.
-In 1975, Lucas became the 6th President of the University of Southern Mississippi.
+Dr. Aubrey K. Lucas is an American academician, and the former president and current president emeritus of the University of Southern Mississippi.
+Lucas received his Bachelor of Science and Master of Arts degrees from the University of Southern Mississippi and attained his PhD from Florida State University.
+In 1975, Lucas became the 6th president of the University of Southern Mississippi.
 He also served as chair of the American Association of Colleges and Universities and on the board of the American Council on Education.

 Delta State University

 Lucas served as the fourth president of Delta State University in Cleveland, Mississippi from 1971 to 1975.
 Striving to increase and improve Delta State’s credibility as a reputable institution of higher learning, one of Dr. Lucas’ goals was to improve academic programs.
 He worked closely with the National Council Accreditation for Teacher Education.
 In 1973, the Southern Association of Colleges and Schools reaccredited Delta State.
 In 1974, Delta State College became known as Delta State University.
 During Dr. Lucas’ tenure, there were two major gifts made to the Delta State University Foundation–the Nellie Nugent Somerville Lecture Series on Government and Public Affairs and for the West Carillon.
 Also, the women’s basketball program was revived.
 The Lady statesmen won their first national championship in 1975.